asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ### Iterating

 Teams cannot iterate without feedback, it's an essential aspect of agile software development.
 Acknowledging that building great software requires experimentation necessitates iteration.
-However, when organizations stick to long term plans, large projects, and infrequent deliveries the ability to iterate is lost.
+However, when organizations stick to long term plans, large projects, and infrequent deliveries their ability to iterate is lost.

 ### Engineering Practices